-To avoid side deflection and in order to guarantee the safest operation when working with e.g. lifting accessories, interchangeable equipment and/or Hoist applications, the vehicle has to be completely levelled in any direction (α =0°).
+To avoid side deflection and in order to guarantee the safest operation when working with e.g. lifting accessories, interchangeable equipment and/or Hoist applications and/or MEWP applications, the vehicle has to be completely levelled in any direction ( $\alpha$ =0°).